Authored by the expert who managed and guided the team behind the Laos Property Pack

 What "normal" homes become available at $200k in Laos as of 2026?

-As of early 2026, a $200,000 budget (about 4.4 billion kip) in Laos typically unlocks a proper one-bedroom condominium in a prime Vientiane district like Sisattanak, or a larger one-bedroom to smaller two-bedroom unit in the That Luang or Xaysettha development zones.
+As of early 2026, a $200,000 budget (about 4.28 billion LAK) in Laos moves you from "small and compact" to "normal-sized living," typically getting you a proper one-bedroom condo in a prime Vientiane district like Sisattanak or a larger one-bedroom to smaller two-bedroom in the That Luang or Xaysettha development belt.

 By the way, we have much more granular data about housing prices in our property pack about Laos.